Children inspiring children.

 “We’re encouraging students to see food differently, and make a meal using what’s left in the store cupboard,” says Kristian.
 “We’re teaching cooking, but we’re also teaching sustainability.
 We understand what the poverty line is.
 We want to give kids the tools to create using what’s available.
 Everything is done to ensure those with the lowest means can still carry out our recipes.”

 Partnerships with key sponsors is critical to Cook School’s success.

-To date, it has been supported by the Linda McCartney Foods, World Cancer Research Fund and Electrolux Food Foundation in providing funding, food and equipment.
+To date, it has been supported by Linda McCartney's Foods, World Cancer Research Fund and Electrolux Food Foundation in providing funding, food and equipment.

 Adjacent to its work with underprivileged communities, Cook School is also a purposeful brand.
-It operates a Cook School storefront, in Lewes, East Sussex, which sells artisanal, at-home wares, and at-home recipe kits.
+It operates Cook School pop-ups, in which it sells artisanal, at-home wares, and at-home recipe kits.
 Priced from £15, all profits from these boxes, which include ingredients, are donated to the state school programme.